Medal of Honor Commemorative Coin Act Passes Congress

 This bill will not only recognize the outstanding achievements of these men and women, but the proceeds from the sale of the coins will go to educate people about the significance and exclusivity of the award."

-The Act authorizes the US Mint to strike up to 500,000 $1 silver coins and 100,000 $5 gold coins that will include motifs that represent the 3 Medal of Honor designs (Army, Navy, and Air Force) as well as be a tribute to the Medal of Honor recipients.
-The legislation requires they be "emblematic of the traditions, legacy, and heritage of the Medal of Honor, and the distinguished service of its recipients in the Nation’s history."
+The Act authorizes the US Mint to strike up to 500,000 silver dollars and 100,000 $5 gold coins that will include motifs that represent the 3 Medal of Honor designs (Army, Navy, and Air Force) as well as be a tribute to the Medal of Honor recipients.
+The legislation requires they be “emblematic of the traditions, legacy, and heritage of the Medal of Honor, and the distinguished service of its recipients in the Nation’s history.”

 First authorized by Congress in 1861, the Medal of Honor is the highest military decoration awarded by the United States government.
 It is presented by the President in the name of Congress to members of the armed forces who have distinguished themselves above and beyond the call of duty, usually putting their life in jeopardy by doing so.